buildingSMART/bSDD/2020 prototype/README.md

 * The app sends a request for Classification details and Properties to the bSDD API (“Classification”-method)
 * The API returns Classification details and Properties, which the app shows to the user

+A typical use-case is demonstrated in SketchUp.
+A video of the SketchUp use-case and bSDD plugin is availalbe on https://vimeo.com/446417661/ff8b6605d3

 ## API contracts and testing the API
 You can get the API contract information at [bSDD API contract](https://bs-dd-api-prototype.azurewebsites.net/swagger).
 This information is available without the need for you to log in.
 You can also test the API methods.
 Secured methods are marked with a lock.
 To access secured methods you need to log in via the UI by using the Authorize button: